ropensci/rtika/README.md

 Next, install the `rtika` package.

+Note that there are currently some problems with OS X.

 ``` r
 # Get devtools to easily install from github, until this is all on CRAN
 if(!requireNamespace('devtools')){